quanhua92/markdown-converter-online/docs/GETTING_STARTED.md

 - **Explore API**: Check [API Reference](API_REFERENCE.md) for programmatic access
 - **Technical Details**: See [Technical Guide](TECHNICAL.md) for architecture
+- **Interactive Guides**: Access comprehensive documentation in the Guides tab
 - **LLM Integration**: Use the built-in prompts for ChatGPT/Claude conversion
 - **Customization**: Modify templates or add new conversion formats